Threat at Booker T. Washington leads to lockdown; suspect taken into custody

 Booker T. Washington High School was locked down for about two hours Monday and a suspect was taken into custody after a credible threat was made to student safety, school officials said.

-Around 9:05 a.m., students reported that someone had threatened to "come over to Booker T. and shoot someone at our school," according to a message the school principal sent out to parents.
+Students reported around 9:05 a.m. that someone had threatened to "come over to Booker T. and shoot someone at our school," according to a message the school principal sent to parents.

+School officials were made aware that the threat had come from a social media post from a girl in Bixby, who also posted a picture of herself with a gun and threatened to drive to the school with it, a Tulsa Police Department social media post states.

 After reviewing the information, the on-site Tulsa Public Schools police officer suggested that the school go into full lockdown, according to the principal's message.